pattonsgirl/Spring2022-CEG2350/Labs/Lab03/README.md

 1. Add an `if` statement to your script that checks if the file in the argument ends in `.txt`
 2. If the file does **not** end in `.txt` your script should exit with an error message: `File extension not allowed`

-- Hint: maybe make some other files with other file extension to test your else statement
+- Hint: maybe make some other files with other file extensions to test your conditional statement

 - **Resources:**
 - [How to Use Regex in Bash](https://www.poftut.com/how-to-use-regular-expression-regex-in-bash-linux/)